Flour quality lab data

 Ash refers to the mineral content of the flour and correlates to the degree of refinement.
 The higher the ash percentage, the more bran is left in the flour.
 Our unbleached flours range from 0.44% for some runs of Baker’s Patent to as high as 0.56% for some lots of unbleached all purpose flour.
 This value, like protein, assumes 14% flour moisture.
 Our stone-ground whole wheat and Golden Buffalo flour are considerably higher in ash.

 Falling Number (FN): Now things start getting tricky.
 Falling number relates to the alpha amylase activity in the flour.
 A certain amount of enzyme activity is necessary for proper fermentation during the production of biologically-risen breads.
 Too much can cause problems (sticky dough, for one).
 The lower the FN, the more enzymatically active is the flour.
-Our all purpose, unbleached enriched flour has organic malted barley flour added to adjust the falling number downward to fall within a range considered “ideal.”
+Our all purpose, malted unbleached all-purpose flour has organic malted barley flour added to adjust the falling number downward to fall within a range considered “ideal.”
 All other Heartland flours are unmalted and their higher falling numbers reflect this.
 Bakers using unmalted flour should add their own malted barley flour for improved fermentation and crust color.

 Damaged Starch: When wheat is milled into flour some of the starch granules in the endosperm are broken.
 This damaged starch absorbs much more water than the undamaged granules.
 If too little damaged starch is in the flour, it will be difficult to mix normal to high-hydration doughs.
 If there is too much, the flour will exhibit high absorption, but the loaf may flatten at the end of proofing as the excess water is released.
 In between these extremes, as damaged starch increases, absorption will go up, but at the expense of extensibility and overall dough strength.